Skip to main content

 2. You go back and forth with Vega to retrieve specific information, clarify certain items, and interpret the relevant details.

-3. Once the analysis is complete, the thread now contains a structured discussion about that client’s financial information.
+3. Once the analysis is complete, the chat thread now contains a structured discussion about that client’s financial information.

 4. At that point, you can ask Vega to create a note summarizing the key takeaways from the conversation, and Vega can prepare that note for your CRM directly from the chat.

-5. The thread therefore becomes both a working conversation and a source of structured information that can feed into your systems.
+5. The chat thread therefore becomes both a working conversation and a source of structured information that can feed into your systems.

 Did this answer your question?